Three foreign NGOs stop work in Afghanistan after Taliban ban on women staff

 Dozens of organisations work across remote areas of Afghanistan and many of their employees are women, with several warning the ban would stymie their work.

-"The ban is going to impact all aspects of humanitarian work as women employees have been key executors of various projects focussing on the country´s vulnerable women population," said another top official of a foreign NGO in Kabul.
+“The ban is going to impact all aspects of humanitarian work as women employees have been key executors of various projects focusing on the country’s vulnerable women population,” said another top official of a foreign NGO in Kabul.

 On Tuesday, the minister of higher education banned women from universities, charging that they too were not properly dressed.